Trillion-dollar coin: Analysis and reaction

 On January 7, 2013, Republican congressman Greg Walden announced he would introduce a bill to close the platinum coin loophole.

 Rep. Walden said that the intention is to "take the proposal off the table."
 New York representative Jerry Nadler opposed the bill and said that the idea remains a valid option.

 On January 12, 2013, the Treasury and Federal Reserve announced they would not mint a platinum coin, and five days later, Senate Minority Whip John Cornyn (R-Texas) announced that Senate Republicans would end their threat to block an increase in the debt ceiling.

-In January 2023, Treasury Secretary Janet Yellen said that minting a trillion dollar coin was not on the table as a solution to the 2023 United States debt-ceiling crisis and possible U.S. default on its debt, because the Federal Reserve would be unlikely to accept it.
+In January 2023, Treasury Secretary Janet Yellen said that minting a trillion dollar coin was not on the table as a solution to the 2023 United States debt-ceiling crisis and possible U.S. default on its debt, because the Federal Reserve would be unlikely to accept it, calling it "a gimmick".
+In May 2023, Paul Krugman commented: "As for claims that [Fed Chair Jerome] Powell would refuse to accept the coin, or the Supremes would block premium bonds — well, nobody knows.
+But my guess is that nobody wants to be the guy who destroys the world economy."
+Premium bonds have been touted as a possible alternative to the trillion dollar coin, and an alternative to congressional action raising the debt limit.

+In April 2023, Bloomberg News reported that a poll of 1,212 people was conducted in March 2023 to gauge the support for the U.S. Treasury minting the $1 trillion platinum coin to pay off the country's debt obligations.
+The poll results showed that 14% supported the coin's minting, 37% opposed it, while 49% have no opinion or were undecided.